tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 This is a work in progress and far from complete.

+## Why?

+I'm really interested in the energy management aspect of the Matter protocol.
+There aren't any devices on the market to enable me to explore this protocol and besides, I'm not going to buy a new applicance for testing!
+Having this toy dishwasher will let me play around with how the energe management might work.

 ## Wiring

 This code has been built for the XIAO ESP32-C6.
 Currently, the pinouts are hardcoded.